raazeved/IaaC/README.md

 ### 3 - Build and Deliver solutions based on Datacenters
 We noticed that there a mix based on On-premises | Cloud | Hosting | Mobile and IoT, so on.
 But Shell script from AWS, PowerShell from Azure, generated ability and the oportunities to create a Datacenter more fast then ever.
 You can release a Virtual Datacenter in minutes.

-# III - The Modern Data Center - Managing and Theorical Basis
+# III- IT VDC Managing and Theorical Basis

 ## 1 - How IT is Adapting to New Technologies and Hyperconnectivity
 Everthing is changing after cloud technology was available, you can increase your squad team produtivity a lot.
 Take a look on the mindset below, please: